vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 The news transitions to footage of that night.
 A woman is sobbing, trying to muster Spanish past a waterfall of tears and smoked lungs in front of the ashes of her former home.
 The captions read: 'I wish I could tell you directly.
 Thank you.
 Thank you so much.'

 The TV turns off.
 A man is sitting laidback on a couch.
 There are two young girls sleeping soundly next to him.
 The room is now dark, it's former light extinguished by the push of a remote.
-He slowly picks up the one leaning on him, so as to not wake her up, and takes her to her room.
-He comes back down and lifts the other girl into his arms.
+He slowly picks up the one leaning on him, so as to not wake her up.

-He closes the door to the other bedroom.
-It couldn't be any more different from her sister's.
-He walks down the hallway, missing the slightly first girl's slightly ajar door.
 You hear the sound of chains.
 # Investigation
 There are three groups of addresses.
 Jerri's List: found from Angel's house.